top of page

 (All timings subject to Hockham Time…..)

-Park at the playing field as street parking will be restricted.
+Park at Church Lane as street parking will be restricted.

 12 NOON The Walmington-On-Sea platoon opens the Hornfair with a volley